scipy-conference/scipy_proceedings/papers/brandon_butler/paper.rst

 provided by GROMACS, and the Python, C++, C, and Fortran bindings of OpenMM.

 In the development of these tools, the requirements for the software to enable good science became more obvious.
-Having computational research that is transferable, reproducible, usable (by others), and extensible or TRUE :cite:`summers.etal2020` is necessary for fully realizing the potential of computational molecular science.
+Having computational research that is Transferable, Reproducible, Usable (by others), and Extensible or TRUE :cite:`summers.etal2020` is necessary for fully realizing the potential of computational molecular science.
 HOOMD-blue is part of the MoSDeF project which seeks to bring these traits to the wider computational molecular science community through packages like mbuild :cite:`klein.etal2016` foyer :cite:`klein.etal2019` which are Python packages that generalize generating initial particle